stancsz/Backend-Prognos-Predictive-Compliance-Platform/README.md

 - Worker is idempotent for duplicate uploads and has retry/backoff behavior that recovers from transient infra failures.
 - Migrations applied in CI automatically and deterministically.
 - PRs require passing pr-check gates and a completed PR template checklist.
-- Demo/POC runs via Docker Compose and demonstrates presign → upload → ingest → index.
+- Demo/POC runs via Docker Compose and demonstrates presign → upload → ingest → index → map → summary.

 Next actions (what I will do if instructed)
 - Update AGENT/AGENT.md with completed role playbooks and commit.